Here’s a reality of life: we all get stuck in a rut occasionally.

 This is going to be different for all of us, but recently I wrote about how I joined a new Club that had the potential to make me both more productive and more active.

-And two years later, I’m happy to say that it’s been everything I’d hoped it would be.
+Now a few years in, I’m happy to say that it’s been everything I’d hoped it would be.

-3-4 days of the week I’ll head there in the morning and work for about 4 hours, and then I’ll go workout.
+Three or four days of the week, I’ll head there in the morning and work for about 4 hours, and then I’ll go workout.

 That said, your healthy home base can be any number of different things.